freeCodeCamp/freeCodeCamp/guide/english/algorithms/quickselection-algorithm/index.md

 ### Partition

 Partition is to find the pivot as mentioned above.
-(Every element on the left is less than pivot and every element on the right is more than pivot)
+(Every element on the left is less than the pivot and every element on the right is more than pivot)
-There are two algorithm for find pivot of partition.
+There are two algorithm for finding the pivot of partition.
   - Lomuto Partition
   - Hoare Partition